How To Create VNet In Azure

 DdosProtectionPlan : null

-Well, we have already discussed above, how to create VNet using Azure Portal and How to create VNet using PowerShell.
-Now, let’s discuss how to create VNet using Azure CLI.
-But before that, we should know the Prerequisites needed here.
+Now, let’s discuss how to create a VNet using Azure CLI.
+However, before that, we should be aware of the prerequisites required here.

 Prerequisites

-Below are the Prerequisites needed for creating the virtual network using Azure CLI.
+Below are the prerequisites needed to create the virtual network using Azure CLI.

-• You must have an Azure account or Azure Subscription.
-If you don’t have it till now, Create an Azure Free Account now.
+• You must have an Azure account or an Azure Subscription if you haven’t created one yet; set up an Azure Free Account.

-• Don’t forget to install Azure CLI extensions if you are using for the first time.
+• Don’t forget to install Azure CLI extensions if you use them for the first time.

-The first thing is you need to create the resource group using Azure CLI.
+First, you must create the resource group using Azure CLI.

 Creating the Resource Group using Azure CLI

 You can use the below cmdlet to create a resource group using Azure CLI.
-That will create the resource group named Demo906 and the location is east us.
+That will create a resource group named Demo906, located in the East region.

 az group create --name Demo906 --location eastus

-Once you will execute the above cmdlet, you will get the output below
+Once you execute the above cmdlet, you will get the output below

 bijay@Azure:~$ az group create --name Demo906 --location eastus